Wasserstein Flow Matching: Generative modeling over families of distributions: Results

-When the two measures are point-clouds, we turn to entropic optimal transport to estimate the McCann interpolation~\citep{cuturi2013sinkhorn}.
-When the dataset consists of source and target point-clouds of the same size, we use a GPU-efficient rounding scheme to approximate the OT map using the entropic OT coupling; see \cref{app:eot}.
-When the support size of the source and target point-clouds vary, it is worth mentioning that an OT map may not even exist.
-Nevertheless, we approximate these curves using the entropic transport map of~\cite{pooladian2021entropic}.
-Together, these two approaches method offer a computationally feasible solution while maintaining accuracy in transport map estimation.
+Recall that for general distributions, we use entropic optimal transport to estimate McCann interpolations and velocities~\citep{cuturi2013sinkhorn}.
+With high-resolution CAD datasets, we samplr 2048-point realizations from each shape to approximate OT maps during training.
+For spatial transcriptomics, MNIST and Letters datasets, we work directly with their naturally varying sample sizes, leveraging entropic OT's ability to handle unequal point-cloud sizes while maintaining accurate transport estimation.
+These align with our assumption that the underlying distributions are continuous, with point-clouds serving as discrete realizations.

-We compare WFM to many other point-cloud generation algorithms.
-Following in their footsteps, we measure generation quality based on the 1-Nearest-Neighbour accuracy metric between generated and test-set point-clouds.
-On uniform, 3D datasets, WFM is competitive with current approaches (\cref{tab:3d_point_clouds}), but exemplifies itself with its unique ability to generate point-clouds with varying sizes and in high-dimensions (\cref{tab:high_d_point_clouds}).
+We compare WFM to many other generative models.
+Following in their footsteps, we measure generation quality based on the 1-Nearest-Neighbour accuracy metric between generated and test-set shapes.
+On uniform, 3D datasets, WFM is competitive with current approaches, but exemplifies itself with its unique ability to generate samples with varying sizes and in high-dimensions; see Tables \ref{tab:3d_point_clouds} \& \ref{tab:high_d_point_clouds}.